Omegapoint/ember-messenger/exercise.md

-# Exercise: The handle input acts really weird... fix it!
+# Exercise: The author input ("Your name:") acts really weird... fix it!

 Hint: Have a look at the failing tests.